c4tk/c4tk/src/content/events/austin/2014/challenges/7generosity.md

   logo:
     austin-christian-entrepreneurs.jpg
 ---
-Over the last 50 years, donations to the US church have been on the decline to the point that giving as a percentage of income is lower than in the Great Depression.
-In addition, volunteerism in America is now at a 10 year low.
-At the same time, wealth accumulation, as measured by key stock indices, has increased dramatically.
-We have plenty of resources but we are not being generous with them.
+Too long the church has focused on a narrow view of generosity dealing solely on the financial giving of adults, and forgotten to teach a holistic view of generosity (generosity of thoughts, time and stuff).
+Not only this, but the culture of youth and teens is very different than Baby Boomers, who the church has traditionally turned to for support.
+With the future of the church at stake, how can we properly instill a holistic view of radical generosity in youths and teens by being generous in their thoughts, time, and with their stuff (money included).

-How can turn this trend around by inspiring and teaching youth to be generous with thoughts, time and resources?
+How can games inspire and teach youth to be generous with thoughts, time and resources?

 How can film inspire a culture of generosity?